-NVIDIA usually sends out an OA shortly after you apply.
-For the Software Engineer position I applied to, there were three questions in total, and I had 90 min to finish them.
+Nvidia sent out an OA shortly after I applied.
+For the Software Engineer position I applied to, there were three questions in total, and I had 90 minutes to finish them.
 It was quite an intense process.

 A 4K page means each page is 4096 bytes.
 So, to check if two addresses are on the same page, I just need to see if they have the same page number.
 The page number is calculated by masking out the last 12 bits (since 2^12 = 4096).
 So, I wrote a function that does (addr1 & ~0xFFF) == (addr2 & ~0xFFF) and returns 1 if true, 0 otherwise.
 It’s a classic bit manipulation trick that’s super efficient.
 No loops, just a quick bitwise operation.